MysteriousJ/Joystick-Input-Examples/README.md

 Some APIs have "Effects" for force feedback that get generalized and complex, but XBox and PS4 rumble is activated through two simple linear values—one for each motor in the gamepad.
 If a program never turns off rumble, XBox controllers will stop rumbling when the program terminates.
 PS4 controllers will continue to rumble, but stop after a few seconds of receiving no instructions.

 ## APIs
-We'll do a brief overview of each API.
-The `src` folder contains small example programs to illustrate implementation details.
-You can run them in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running `build.bat` with a Visual Studio developer command line and launching the `.exe`s.
-For simplicity, most of the examples expect one controller to be connected.
-The `combined` example demonstrates support for any number.

 ### Multimedia
 Multimedia Joystick is the simplest HID API for Windows.
 The `Ex` version of the functions and structs support up to 16 controllers at a time, each with up to 32 buttons, 6 axes, and a hat.

 Getting the joystick state is one function call to `joyGetPosEx`, which takes a device index and a struct to fill with data.
 The device index ranges 0-15, and a joystick can be assigned any index, even if it's the only one connected at the time.
 You'll have to check all of the indices to find which are in use.

 Multimedia's functionality is quite limited.
 It doesn't give you any handles to hardware, so you can't tell what's an Xbox controller to use XInput instead.
-It also doesn't have any force feedback support, and is missing two axes (dial and slider) that are used by some controllers.
+It also doesn't have any force feedback support, and is missing two axes (Dial and Slider) that are used by some controllers.

 ### DirectInput
 DirectInput is lower level and gives a bit more control.
 It uses a COM interface, so you'll be creating an object that's used to create other objects.
 First create a DirectInput object with `DirectInput8Create()`.
 You can use `IDirectInput*` or `IDirectInput8*`; the `8` versions give access to full features, though those features are not used in the `directinput` example.